 Commentary: By substituting the definition of wood frame target story, this modification clarifies the scope of work.
 (It also makes the two sentences about podium structures and hillside conditions largely moot.)

-The exception is omitted because it improperly focuses on individual wall lines; any reduced retrofit scope should be justified by full-story calculations.
-Also, many cases that would be covered by the exception are also covered by the prescriptive solution of Section A404.
+2022 CEBC note: Consistent with the 2019 TB15.27-1, the exception to this section was omitted because it improperly focused on individual wall lines; any reduced retrofit scope should be justified by full-story calculations.
+Also, many cases that would have been covered by the exception are also covered by the prescriptive solution of Section A404.

 A403.3 Design base shear and design parameters.
 The design base shear in a given direction shall be permitted to be 75 percent of the value required for similar new construction in accordance with the building code.
 The value of R used in the design of the strengthening of any story shall not exceed the lowest value of R used in the same direction at any story above.
-The system overstrength factor, $\Delta{\theta} \Omega{0}$, and the deflection amplification factor, C{d} , shall be not less than the largest respective value corresponding to the R factor being used in the direction under consideration.
+The system overstrength factor, Ω_0 , and the deflection amplification factor, C_d , shall be not less than the largest respective value corresponding to the R factor being used in the direction under consideration.